OleksandrOsypenko89/Interview/README.md

 You need to download it. </br>
 Then create a docker container using the command

-> docker run --name Interview_simulator -p 5432:5432 -e POSTGRES_PASSWORD=postgres -d postgres
+> docker run --name InterviewSimulator -p 5432:5432 -e POSTGRES_PASSWORD=postgres -d postgres

 Now you can run the project in your code editor and open the http://localhost:8080 tab in your browser